-Liquor: Good selection of wines and specialty cocktails.
+Liquor: Broad selection of wines and specialty cocktails.
 Bar scene is vibrant.

 The Highlawn Pavilion is one of Northern New Jersey's top restaurants offering diners an exceptional scenic view with outstanding food.

-The striking view of the Manhattan skyline is only the beginning of an exceptional dining experience.
-The impressive view is complemented by Highlawn Pavilion’s creative, well prepared American fare.
-It is a turn-of-the-century Florentine-style pavilion that has been beautifully restored to European grandeur.
+Its striking view of the Manhattan skyline is only the beginning of an exceptional dining experience.
+The impressive view fits in with Highlawn Pavilion’s creative, well prepared American fare.
+It is a turn-of-the-century Florentine-style pavilion that’s been beautifully restored to European grandeur.

-The Highlawn Pavilion is a fine dining experience with all the amenities of fine dining, without the stuffy atmosphere.
+The Highlawn Pavilion is a fine dining experience with all the amenities and without the stuffy atmosphere.